 Each host media coordinator should designate an interview room or area at the facility and an individual to coordinate the activities in it.
+Interviews may be in-person, virtual or a hybrid depending on the hosts health and safety policies.
+If in-person, steps should be taken to keep media at a safe distance and to follow the health and safety protocols of the host institution.
+Participants should have their own entry or exit point to the interview room.
 The interview area should have a public-address system, an elevated head table or dais.
-Host institutions are required to have a designated press conference moderator at the regional and super regional.
+Host institutions are required to have a designated press conference moderator.